NativeScript/docs-v7/quick-start/setup/ab-setup/ab-win-setup.md

     1. Select all packages for the Android 19 SDK and any other SDKs that you want to install and click **Install**.
 1. Install the [AppBuilder Windows client](http://www.telerik.com/appbuilder/windows-client).
     1. In your browser, navigate to [https://platform.telerik.com](https://platform.telerik.com) and log in.
-    1. If you do not have a Telerik account, you can log in with a social provider of your choice and begin a Telerik Platform trial.<br/>With the Telerik Platform trial, you can use the AppBuilder Windows client.
     1. In the title bar, click **Getting Started** and select **Downloads**.
     1. Click **AppBuilder NativeScript**.
     1. Click **Download** for AppBuilder Windows client.